 Start Dates & Duration

 This project is available year-round with arrivals every SUNDAY.
-Volunteers can choose to participate for periods ranging from 1 week to 8 weeks.
-Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.
+Volunteers can choose to participate for periods ranging from 1 week to 4 weeks.
+Longer stays can be arranged directly with the local team, subject to availability and individual visa conditions.

 For current available start dates please check the calendar on the right.

 Arrival & Orientation